ben-marrett/ben-marrett/README.md

 ### Hi there 👋 I'm Ben.

 - 🔭 I am actively looking for a Front-End or Full-Stack developer role utilizing JavaScript, Node and React.
-- 🌱 Currently learning: MongoDB & NextJS.
+- 🌱 Currently learning: Testing with Playwright.
 - 📚 Currently reading: Mastering Bitcoin by Andreas Antonopoulos & The Pragmatic Programmer by Thomas and Hunt
 - 📫 Reach out to me at: [LinkedIn](https://www.linkedin.com/in/ben-teiko-marrett/)
 - 📫 Or email: [benteiko@gmail.com](benteiko@gmail.com)